RRanddom/CheckMarkAnimation/README.md

 # CheckMarkAnimation
 an iOS animation implemented with Swift

-I steal the ideal from [this repository](https://github.com/cocoatoucher/AIFlatSwitch)
+I steal the idea from [this repository](https://github.com/cocoatoucher/AIFlatSwitch)